CsatiZoltan/t8code-wiki/Setting-up-t8code-on-JUWELS-(or-other-Slurm-based-systems).md

 # The executable to run.
 # Edit this path to match your installation.
-EXEC=/path/to/your/t8code/example/basic/t8_basic
+EXEC=/path/to/your/t8code/tutorials/general/t8_step0_helloworld

 # Arguments to pass to the program.
-# In this case we want to build a 3 dimensional forest.
+# In this case, no arguments are passed.
-ARGS="-d3"
+ARGS=""

 # Logging
 echo -------------------